netx-as/docs/docs/qos/traffic-shaping.md

 Limit queue size.
 When this limit is reached, incoming packets are dropped.
 If the value is lowered, packets are dropped so that the new limit is met.
-Works with codel as queuing discipline.
+Works with codel, fq_codel and sfq as queuing discipline.

 ##### Syntax